kellyclemmensen/CXSProj1/README.md

 Diagram location: [Azure Diagram](https://github.com/kellyclemmensen/CXSProj1/blob/main/Diagrams/Project1-AzureBuildOut.png)

+### Ansible and DVWA Implementations

+#### Overview
+From dvwa.co.uk - "Damn Vulnerable Web App (DVWA) is a PHP/MySQL web application that is damn vulnerable.
+Its main goals are to be an aid for security professionals to test their skills and tools in a legal environment, help web developers better understand the processes of securing web applications and aid teachers/students to teach/learn web application security in a class room environment"

+The high level actions and files in the following section detail the steps taken to install the Ansible docker and bring up the DVWA web site on each of the 3 Web servers.

+#### Ansbile Docker Container Installation
+From Wikipedia - "Ansible is an open-source software provisioning, configuration management, and application-deployment tool enabling infrastructure as code.
+It runs on many Unix-like systems, and can configure both Unix-like systems as well as Microsoft Windows."

+Ansible (Controller) was deployed to the Jump-Provisioner server @ 10.1.0.4.
+This controller will then be used to install docker and the DVWA container to each of the web servers.

+Tasks performed from the Jump-Provisioner server to install the Docker.IO.
+- Login to the Jump-Provisioner server via SSH
+- Install Docker.IO
+  - run command "sudo apt update"
+  - run command "sudo apt install docker.io"
+  - Verify the Docker service is running.
+[Screen shot](https://github.com/kellyclemmensen/CXSProj1/blob/main/Images/AnsibleServicerunning.png)

+Tasks performed from the Jump-Provisioner server to setup the Ansible container.
+- From the Jump-Provisioner server, run command "sudo docker pull cyberxsecurity/ansible".
+This command pulls the Ansible container down to the local Docker service
+- Launch the Ansible container and connect to it
+  - docker run -ti cyberxsecurity/ansible:latest bash.
+Note: This command creates an instance of Ansible container.
+It only needs to be run once.
+- Verify the Ansible container is running.
+[Screen shot]((https://github.com/kellyclemmensen/CXSProj1/blob/main/Images/AnsibleContainerRunning.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the playbook may be used to install only certain pieces of it, such as Filebeat.

 Elk Playbook Documentation
   - [ELK Installation Playbook](https://github.com/kellyclemmensen/CyberSecurityBootcamp-Project1/blob/main/install-elk.yml)